dropzone/dropzone/index.md

 | `maxThumbnailFilesize`  | in MB.
 When the filename exceeds this limit, the thumbnail will not be generated
 | `thumbnailWidth`        |
 | `thumbnailHeight`       |
+| `init`                  | is a function that gets called when Dropzone is initialized.
+You can setup event listeners inside this function.
 | `accept`                | is a function that gets a [file](https://developer.mozilla.org/en-US/docs/DOM/File) and a `done` function as parameter.
 If the done function is invoked without a parameter, the file will be processed.
 If you pass an error message it will be displayed and the file will not be uploaded.
 | `enqueueForUpload`      | When false, dropped files aren't uploaded automatically.
 See below for more info on enqueuing file uploads.
 | `previewTemplate`       | is a string that contains the template used for each dropped image.
 Change it to fulfill your needs but make sure to properly provide all elements.